bvwaeyen/Hotspice/README.md

 # Hotspin

-Hotspin is a tool for simulating artificial spin ices, using a macrospin approximation and Glauber dynamics to model their statistical behavior.
+Hotspin is a tool for simulating thermally active artificial spin ices, using an Ising-like approximation with Glauber dynamics to model their statistical behavior.
+The axis and position of each spin is fixed, only their binary state can switch.

 ## Getting started